Sonakshi Babbar | November 2020

 She has also found that transitioning to more mobile hardware such as laptops instead of being tied to desktop computers has enabled more flexibility.

 "It's very freeing to know that I just need my laptop, Surface Pro or maybe even mobile phone for an appointment," she says.

 Secure data access

-He recommends using stronger passwords for software applications – ideally, managed centrally with a solution such as Practice Protect and utilising others like FuseSign, DocuSign or Adobe Sign to securely send information to clients.
+He recommends using stronger passwords for software applications — ideally, managed centrally with a solution such as Practice Protect and using others such as FuseSign, DocuSign or Adobe Sign to securely send information to clients.